Baby Whining Meaning, Causes and Solutions!

 “So I can do all of this at home to stop my baby from crying and whining?”

 Totally!
-But your first step to calm your baby should be calming yourself down.
+But your first step to calming your baby should be calming yourself down.
 We know parenting is not easy and you feel clueless most of the time.
-Think it this way – you are an adult who can identify emotions and control them in certain situations.
+Think of it this way: you are an adult who can identify emotions and control them in certain situations.
 Your 4 or 7-month-old whining baby is still at a stage of developing emotions!

 When Should I See My Baby’s Pediatrician?

 If your baby’s whining is getting intense, with him/her crying for long hours even after you have checked for all these 7 possible reasons, there could be a chance that your baby has become colicky.
-It is a common condition that makes a child cry unusually for hours without any definite reason.
-If you sense a possibility of colic in your baby, you might want to pay a visit to his/her paediatrician.
-However, you can try baby massages which have been effective in calming colicky babies.
+It is a common condition that makes a child cry unusually for long hours without any definite reason.
+If you sense the possibility of colic in your baby, you might want to pay a visit to his or her pediatrician.
+However, you can try baby massages, which have been effective in calming colicky babies.

 Your baby’s doctor will also be able to see beyond his/her whining to rule out any underlying reasons that might be causing pain or discomfort to your little one.

 In all the chaos, your baby is surely trying to tell you, “Don’t worry, Mom and Dad, you got this!
 I will turn into a shining baby instead of a whining one soon!”